How to Check Your Credit Score for Free, Without a Credit Card

 • Citi Credit Cards – Most Citibank credit cards offer you a free FICO credit score using data from credit agency Equifax.

-• First National Bank of Omaha – You may not know this bank very well, but they are a major card issuer and they offer free online FICO scores from Fair Isaac, the creator of the FICO score.
+• FNBO / First National Bank of Omaha – You may not know this bank very well, but they are a major card issuer and they offer free monthly online FICO scores.

 • U.S Bank Visa Platinum – Offers a free VantageScore credit score from TransUnion if you use online banking.